holoviz/.github/.github/ISSUE_TEMPLATE/bug_report.md

 #### Description of expected behavior and the observed behavior

+- [ ] I'd like to create a pull request to address this

 #### Complete, minimal, self-contained example code that reproduces the issue

 ```